 - As noted above, prior to an investment, DunPort may require certain actions to be taken by the potential Borrower as a condition precedent or condition subsequent to investment or it may decide not to proceed with an investment if the risk is too high or sufficient mitigants cannot be identified.
-The firm will also consider climate risks when pricing transactions and may consider margin ratchets, that is, a sustainability-linked loan, if deemed appropriate by the investment team and approved by Investment Committee. - Following an investment, DunPort implements our Credit Monitoring and Evaluation processes to monitor the position of the portfolio companies dynamically and accurately and to engage proactively rather than reactively with investees.
+The firm will also consider climate risks when pricing transactions and may consider margin ratchets, that is, a sustainabilitylinked loan, if deemed appropriate by the investment team and approved by Investment Committee. - Following an investment, DunPort implements our Credit Monitoring and Evaluation processes to monitor the position of the portfolio companies dynamically and accurately and to engage proactively rather than reactively with investees.
 Our three-tier approach involves a review of general trading and recent relevant macro or sectoral events.
 New, emerging, and changing ESG risks should be identified as part of this review and will be discussed with portfolio companies and escalated through the usual procedures where appropriate. - In addition to this more regular engagement, we survey our investee companies annually on key ESG KPIs, including their carbon footprint, carbon targets and progress against those targets.
 Climate KPI's are tracked at both an aggregate level and on a borrower-by-borrower basis over time.
 This is an integrated component of our portfolio management process that better enables us to track and assess climate-related risk across our investments.
+Engagement has been consistently positive, with a 86% response rate in 2024.

 c.
-Describe how processes for identifying, assessing, and managing climaterelated risks are integrated into the organization's overall risk management.
+Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management.